Prenatal health and your baby

 Can I drink alcohol while I am pregnant?

 If you drink alcohol during your pregnancy, the alcohol goes to the baby through your bloodstream.
 Drinking alcohol during pregnancy can cause fetal alcohol spectrum disorder (FASD), a serious condition that can affect a child for life.
+There is no known safe amount of alcohol in pregnancy.

 If you are thinking about getting pregnant, it’s best to stop drinking alcohol now.
 Then you’ll know for sure that your baby will be safe from FASD.
 Women who find it hard to stop drinking, or who already have a child with FASD, should get help before getting pregnant.